hugeblank/syssm/README.md

 ## Writing a Service

-For the sake of the end user, default means of getting output from the user have been revoked.
-Those APIs and functions would be: io, term, paintutils, window, print, write, printError.
-The alternative function for all forms of output is called `log`
+For the sake of the end user, some means of getting output to the user have been overwritten, and some APIs have been revoked.
+Those APIs and functions that were revoked would be: `io`, `term`, `paintutils`, and `window`.
+The functions `print`, `write`, and `printError` have been redirected to write to the logs, and `error` has been redirected to write to an error file and then the service is terminated.

-`log`: Log information directly related to the service

-- **Parameters**
-  - _string_: information.
-Multiple comma seperated strings can be provided
-- **Returns**
-  - _none_

 Services can either be provided as standalone files, placed in the `init.d` directory.
 On startup these will be loaded.
 Each file is treated like a service, no need to call `syssm.inject`!
 Of course if you don't want to do that, `inject` is your other option.